 4. The vendor’s level of understanding of both ITSM and SaaS/cloud

-From an ITSM perspective, test the vendor’s knowledge of:
+From an ITSM perspective, test the ITSM SaaS vendor’s knowledge of:

-From a SaaS/cloud perspective, assess the vendor’s investments in meeting customer needs for security, availability, and meeting geographical data legislation among other things.
+From a SaaS/cloud perspective, assess the ITSM SaaS vendor’s investments in meeting customer needs for security, availability, and meeting geographical data legislation among other things.
 For example:

-There are, of course, many other considerations for your future SaaS ITSM tool vendor, but hopefully these four have helped you to start thinking about the key things to assess, in addition to what your company needs the SaaS solution to help it do.
+There are, of course, many other considerations for your future ITSM SaaS vendor, but hopefully these four have helped you to start thinking about the key things to assess, in addition to what your company needs the SaaS solution to help it do.